THE BEST LIFE

 Add your name

-Why I'm running for City Council
+Why I’m running for County Commission

 Our once-secret place is getting discovered.
 While we have seen tremendous benefits with the growth we are experiencing, and new opportunities are appearing everywhere you look, there are some challenges that if not addressed will impact our city in a major way.

-I want to see our momentum continue and I want to make sure every neighborhood benefits from our city’s success.
+I want to see our momentum continue and I want to make sure every neighborhood benefits from our region’s success.
 To maintain a positive direction, we need to address concerns that come with that growth.

 - promoting economic development and job creation;